RubyaAfrin/RubyaAfrin/README.md

 All of my projects are available at [my portfolio](https://github.com/RubyaAfrin?tab=repositories).

 - 🔭 I’m currently working on Machine Learning Projects with Data Visualization Tools
 - 🌱 I’m currently learning new Data Analytics Skills

+## Looking for Job Opportunities 💼🔍
+I'm currently open to new opportunities in the field of data analysis.
+Feel free to reach out!

 ## 📫 How to reach me
 **Email**: afrin.ku11@gmail.com

 ## ⚡ Fun fact
-I'm a Mechanical Engineer turned Data Enthusiast.
-Once fueled engines, now fueling data analysis!
+I'm a Software Engineer turned Data Enthusiast.
+Once fueled hardware, now fueling data analysis!

 ## Connect with me
 [LinkedIn](https://www.linkedin.com/in/rubyaafrin/)